puigdedios/-Predicting-Forest-Fire-Severity-with-Multiple-Regression-Models/forest_fires_1/readme.md

 Bar plots for RMSE and R² comparisons are generated, along with scatter plots for each model's actual vs. predicted values.

-## Contributing

-Feel free to fork this repository, submit issues, or contribute to improving the models and visualizations.
-Contributions to enhance model performance or add new features are always welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.